 As from 1 January 2016, you will face fewer risks of having to pay high (health care) costs in the event you hire or continue to employ experienced employees who have reached the statutory pension age.
 What obstacles will be removed by the ‘Working After Pension Age Act’?

-The prohibition against termination of employment during an employee’s illness will be shortened to 13 weeks.
-In 2018, the obligation to continue to pay wages and the prohibition against termination will be further reduced to 6 weeks.
+The prohibition against termination of employment during an employee’s illness will be shortened to 6 weeks.

 In addition, the rehabilitation obligations will be limited.
 Thus, the employer and the employee entitled to AOW no longer have to make an action plan.
 Also, the employer no longer has to look for work at another business if it is obvious that there is no suitable work within the business of the employer (the so-called ‘second track’ reintegration).
 Transitional arrangements will apply to employees who become incapacitated for work before 1 January 2016 and will reach the pensionable age before 1 July 2016 so that they will be entitled to a longer period of both continued payment of wages and prohibition against termination of employment during illness.